web-auth/doc/pure-php/authenticate-your-users.md

 The `PublicKeyCredentialRequestOptions` object is designed to be easily serialized into a JSON object.
 This will ease the integration into an HTML page or through an API endpoint.

 {% hint style="info" %}
 The timeout default value is set to `null`.
-If you want to set a value, pleaase read the following recommended behavior showed in the specification:
+If you want to set a value, please read the following recommended behavior showed in the specification:

 * If the user verification is `discouraged`, timeout should be between 30 and 180 seconds
 * If the user verification is `preferred` or `required`, the range is 300 to 600 seconds (5 to 10 minutes)